 A new era in crypto and DeFi is rapidly evolving.
 When the growing influence of blockchain technology is combined with the rapid development of globalized information technology, a whole new playing field is unveiled.
 This is DePIN (Decentralized Physical Infrastructure Network).
 The concept of DePin is now a hot topic among crypto enthusiasts, promising a revolution in decentralized physical infrastructure.

-At IdeaSoft, we noticed this trend at the Breakpoint conference by Solana Foundation.
-There were active conversations about using this technology and how to create a blockchain application to succeed in 2024.
+How can DePIN benefit your startup?
+The main benefits of using DePIN in startups are rapid scale, neutrality with credibility, collective ownership, and frictionless payments.
+At IdeaSoft, we noticed trend about using this technology and how to create a blockchain application to succeed.
 We expect a wider adoption of the DePIN concept in the coming years, and that is why we aim to shed light on DePIN applications and the benefits of DePIN.

 Table of Contents: